Limited time First month free ·

 Connectivity

-Working offline or in airplane mode?
-Learn how to maintain Slack presence during flights, commutes, and periods without internet connection.
+Working offline means Slack instantly marks you away.
+Learn how to maintain your active status during flights, commutes, and internet outages.

 View all →